Stable high-order cubature formulas for experimental data: Introduction

 \section{Introduction}

 Numerical integration is an omnipresent problem in mathematics and myriad other scientific areas.
 In fact, measuring areas and volumes dates back at least to the ancient Babylonians and Egyptians \cite{boyer2011history}.
 The present work is concerned with the determination---approximately or exactly---of integrals over regions in two or more dimensions.
-This problem was first studied in a systematic manner by Maxwell in 1877 \cite{maxwell1877approximate} and is today known as \emph{cubature}.
+This problem was first studied systematically by Maxwell in 1877 \cite{maxwell1877approximate} and is today known as \emph{cubature}.